MasterBroNetwork/TesterUtils/documentation/HowToCompile.md

 # How to compile TesterUtils

+**Note**: Other IDE compilation instructions aren't done, if you wish to contribute to this file with the instructions to compile TesterUtils on other IDEs then feel free to do so.

 (IntelliJ IDEA)
 1. Go to Run > Edit Configurations and add a new **Maven** configuration called TesterUtils build.
 2. In the configuration, find where it says Run and then type **clean package** (Make sure the working directory is set to TesterUtils)